shruti0809-raj/shruti0809-raj/README.md

 ## Background

-- Bachelor's degree in Computer Science
+- Bachelor's degree in Computer Science and MBA in Marketing and Finance

 - Professional experience in market research with a focus on large scale data and behavioral patterns